Cornbread Dressing (Southern, Old Fashioned Recipe)

 - Use a flavorful chicken broth/stock and add the chicken broth a little at a time to get a wet but not extra soupy texture.
 Most Southern-style dressings are usually very moist yet firm enough to keep it’s shape when plated.
 Creating a wet texture will keep the dressing from drying out in the oven and give it that classic moist texture.

 - TASTE, TASTE, TASTE!
 Before adding the eggs, adjust your spices to perfection.
 Your dressing mix should taste exactly the way you want your finished dressing to taste.
 Once satisfied mix in the eggs.

 - Stir only as much as needed.
-Sometimes if you stir the dressing too much it will break down the cornbread crumb and give the dressing a mushy texture.
+Sometimes if you stir the batter too much it will break down the cornbread crumbs too much and give the dressing a mushy texture.

 - ¾ cup all-purpose flour

 - ½ teaspoons baking soda

 - 4 chicken thighs or chicken breast, cooked & chopped (seasoned with seasoned salt & pepper before cooking)